-Paediatrician Kathleen Holland (Veronica Hamel) decides to strike out on her own, setting up her paediatrics office in a small town in Texas.
-With her she brings Nurse Genene Jones (Susan Ruttan) who was working at the same hospital as her.
-But not long after setting up her practice she finds herself under intense questioning and lawsuits when a young child dies in suspicious circumstances with it looking like she may have been injected with a powerful drug.
+Paediatrician, Kathleen Holland (Veronica Hamel - In the Blink of an Eye) decides to strike out on her own, setting up her own paediatrics office in a small town in Texas.
+With her she brings Nurse Genene Jones (Susan Ruttan - The Grim Sleeper) who she worked with at the hospital.
+But not long after setting up her practice she finds herself facing intense questioning and lawsuits when a young child dies in suspicious circumstances with it looking like she may have been injected with a powerful drug.
 Fighting for everything she has worked for Kathleen must find some way to prove that it was Genene who was responsible for the death.

 As such "Deadly Medicine" is not a complicated movie as it focuses on Kathleen after the death of a child in her practice.
-We watch as how suspicion falls on her from the authorities, locals start making life difficult for her, doctors turn on her, and when Kathleen confronts Genene she also turns nasty.
-As such we watch as things get so tough for Kathleen that long with her husband they fear losing everything if she is sued.
+We watch as how the authorities initially suspect her of wrong doing, locals start making life difficult for her, doctors turn on her, and when Kathleen confronts Genene she also turns nasty.
+As such we watch as things get so tough for Kathleen that along with her husband they fear losing everything if she is sued.
 But of course things turn around because as I said it is based on a true story and that leads to a pretty dramatic scene where Genene is arrested.
-But there is nothing complicated about this and director Richard A. Colla keeps it all simple and very direct.
+But there is nothing complicated about this and director Richard A. Colla keeps everything simple and very direct.

 Beyond that you have to say that Veronica Hamel brings her own appeal to the role of Kathleen making it easy to sympathise with her.
 At the same time Susan Ruttan does a nice job of playing Genene in a two faced manner which makes it easy to dislike her which in this sort of movie is very important.